 Interval metering data is presented in time sequence order, with the first Interval for a day being the first Interval after midnight for the interval length that is programmed into the meter.
 Refer to the IntervalLength field in 4.3.

+For 5-minute data:

+The first Interval (1) for a meter programmed to record 5-minute interval metering data would relate to the period ending 00:05 of the IntervalDate.

+The last Interval (288) for a meter programmed to record 5-minute interval metering data would relate to the period ending 00:00 of the IntervalDate+1.

 For 15-minute data:

 The first Interval (1) for a meter programmed to record 15-minute interval metering data would relate to the period ending 00:15 of the IntervalDate.